tedconn/webruntime-wiki/Template-Anatomy.md

 The name of the metadata schema config to validate the template against.

-For the available options, see the [configs in @webruntime/metadata-schema](https://git.soma.salesforce.com/communities/webruntime/tree/master/packages/%40webruntime/metadata-schema/config).
+For the available options, see the [configs](https://git.soma.salesforce.com/communities/webruntime/tree/master/packages/%40webruntime/metadata-schema/config) in @webruntime/metadata-schema.
+Each YAML config file specifies a list of metadata schemas to include during the validation step.